mattkczhang/quickstatandeda/README.md

 ## Usage

-Here is a simple example:
+Here is a simple example to generate an analysis report using the `edaFeatures` function:

 ```python
 import pandas as pd